tendermint/liquidity/x/liquidity/spec/08_params.md

 ## CancelOrderLifeSpan

-The life span of swap orders in block heights
+The life span of swap orders in block heights.

 ## MinReserveCoinNum, MaxReserveCoinNum

-min, max number of reserveCoins for `PoolType` on this spec
+The mininum and maximum number of reserveCoins for `PoolType`.